Tanmay120703/Painting_/README.md

 * Factors influencing the pricing and popularity of paintings

-# Results

-Artist Highlights

-The top-selling artist contributed 25% to overall sales.

-Emerging artists showed a significant sales increase in modern styles, contributing to 30% of total revenue in recent years.

-Art Style Trends

-Impressionism and Modern Art styles dominated the sales figures, with a combined 45% share.

-Historical analysis revealed a resurgence in the popularity of Renaissance art during the last decade.

-Pricing Analysis

-Paintings with larger dimensions commanded higher average prices.

-Seasonal exhibitions increased sales volume by 18% compared to non-exhibition periods.

-Top Performers

-High-value auctions consistently highlighted iconic works, accounting for 60% of premium sales.

-Smaller, unique collections gained traction among niche collectors.

 # Prerequisites

 * PostgreSQL installed locally or hosted in the cloud for executing the SQL scripts.